jayxwoo/pj_sites_4_bolt-broadband_react-js/README.md

 - Navbar

-  → Glassmorphism effect on scroll
+  → Glassmorphism effect on scroll (backdrop-filter is not supported by firefox)

 - Animation